somebeaver/Lowrider.js/README.md

 ### Render

-Lowrider.js provides a render function that allows other components to rerender other components.
+Lowrider.js provides a render function that allows to be rerendered.
 Calling this is always technically a *re*render, and it will not remove the instance from the DOM.
 This is to preserve event handlers and observers that may have been attached to the element itself by external components.

 ```javascript
 myElement.render()